Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all stores.
+This endpoint retrieves all stores that have an active owner.

 ### HTTP Request